msprogramando/wordpress/README.md

 # Some Wordpress Code Examples
-## pro-rest
+## rest-plugin
-Implements some Rest Endpoints for WooCommerce and Laravel
+- Implements some Rest Endpoints for WooCommerce and Laravel
+- Provides an example hook when an order was placed